Azure/azure-sdk-for-js/README.md

 You can set the following environment variable to get the debug logs.

-- Getting debug logs from the Event Hub SDK
+- Getting debug logs from the Service Bus SDK
 ```bash
 export DEBUG=azure*
 ```
-- Getting debug logs from the Event Hub SDK and the protocol level library.
+- Getting debug logs from the Service Bus SDK and the protocol level library.
 ```bash
 export DEBUG=azure*,rhea*
 ```